Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 You need to give in order to get.
 This is the power of reciprocity.

-This is one of Robert Cialandi’s principles of persuasion – people are obliged to give back to others the form of a behavior, gift, or service that they have received first.
+The Law of Reciprocity is one of Robert Cialandi’s principles of persuasion – people are obliged to give back to others in the form of a behavior, gift, or service that they have received first.

 In psychology, reciprocity is a universally accepted social rule.
 This social norm is instinctively engraved in us.
 And this can actually play a huge role in your sales outreach.